There is alot of confusion out in the market at the moment about the RST and the price differences, after all they are the same ticket aren’t they?

 We have already talked about the theory training as far as getting decent knowledge you can remember over time.
 The practical we believe is nearly impossible if assessed correctly without prior training and it has nothing about boat handling ability but everything about recalling all the essential criteria of which there are 64.

-There are 11 tasks all with their own criteria, quite a few have between 7 and 11 seperate criteria depending on which vessel you are training on.
-Assessment only means just that no training so if you miss one criteria in any assessment you fail the task, not easy when someone says “OK test time please log on for your voyage”.
-If you fail you get one more chance at the same task (without any training remember), miss another criteria and you have failed the practical.
+There are 11 tasks all with their own criteria, quite a few have between 7 and 9 seperate criteria depending on which vessel you are training on.
+Assessment only means just that no training so you can only miss 6 criteria in the whole practical (out of 64).fail the task, not easy when someone says “OK test time please log on for your voyage”, this has 8 criteria, GOOD LUCK.

-We have been asked in the past to do practical assessment only and we say yes no problem but you have a 1% chance of passing simply because the brain cannot remember 64 things.
+We have been asked in the past to do practical assessment only and we say yes no problem but you have a 1% chance of passing simply because the brain cannot remember 64 things without our training.

 We would do practical assessments for $100 even on our boats but we will not promote it because there will be alot of unhappy people if assessed correctly as we obviously must.